SkiHatDuckie/birds-eye/README.md

 # birds-eye
-A BizHawk external tool + python library, giving a (hopefully) convenient interface for python scripts to communicate with the BizHawk emulator. <br/>
+A BizHawk external tool + python library, giving a (hopefully) convenient interface for python scripts to communicate with the BizHawk emulator.

-This is the first project I've made with the intent of others using it, so any kind of suggestion would be incredibly helpful. <br/>
+This is the first project I've made with the intent of others using it, so any kind of suggestion would be incredibly helpful.

 Thank you :]

-This library is VERY bares bones at the moment, with only the current features available: <br/>
+This library is VERY bares bones at the moment, with only the current features available:
-- Connecting to the external tool <br/>
+- Connecting to the external tool
-- Retrieving memory data from the external tool <br/>
+- Retrieving memory data from the external tool
-- Sending inputs to be executed in the emulator <br/>
+- Sending controller inputs to be executed in the emulator
-- Retrieving the current framecount <br/>
+- Retrieving the current framecount

 I plan on adding a lot more as I continue to use this library myself. <br/>